 After their very successful 2nd album Ravenheart, it must have been decidedly difficult to create a fitting follow-on record to an already successful former offering.
 And – in addition – just about a short year later.

 Yet, they took up the challenge pretty well.
-Still delivered in their laid back, kind of dreamy, synthesized metal trademark brand of music, the album nevertheless manages to mark a change.
+Still delivered in their laid-back, kind of dreamy, synthesized metal trademark brand, the album nevertheless manages to mark a change.
 By NOT creating a repeated Ravenheart, but getting something quite distinctively different going.

 And that, by the way, is THE major point for the success of this album.
 Xandria do not pretend to want being something else than themselves and deliver on that trademark by reinventing their very own wheel.

-Lisa – by the way – left the band in 2008, which led to an impressive and somewhat confusing succession of different front ladies with Lisa sometimes in the middle of it again.
+Lisa – by the way – left the band in 2008, which led to an impressive and somewhat confusing succession of different front ladies with Middelhauve sometimes in the middle of it again.
 She also signed up with gigs like Whyzdom, Serenity and – interestingly – Delain for some European shows in 2011.

 But after all this is a very solid performance of Xandria way back in time.
 India matches the value of Ravenheart by delivering something more varied and different.
-But still true to their style and trademark.
+Yet still true to their style and trademark.

 Fresh, surprising, and still rock solid.
 Rooted in their own universe and trade.
 Not trying to be some sort of a copycat of another brand in this well established genre.
 Well done!